-NUCLEAR ANALYSIS (Hošek and Momirović 2001) Nucleus of two sets of quantitative variables is defined as the cross covariance matrix of the variables mutually transformed to generalized image form (Hošek and Momirović, 2001).
-The singular values decomposition of nuclear matrix is named nuclear analysis.
+Let h_p and x_p be two unknown Lagrangian multipliers.
+The solution for y{1p} , y{2p} and l_p can be easily obtained after the differentiation of the function that is the singular values decomposition of nuclear matrix.
 Because spectral analysis of any cross covariance matrix is actually canonical covariance analysis of two sets of variables, transformed to some selected metrics, it was possible to derive identification structures such as pattern, intercorrelations and structure matrices.
+Nuclear latent variables for the sets V_1 and V_2 are obviously vectors of the matrices